awk Programs

 simply returns one or zero depending upon the result of a simple string

-.
+comparison of last and $0.
 Otherwise, things get more

 complicated.